-If you don’t Water Lock your Apple Watch prior to swimming or other water activities, the watch still retains its water resistance.
-Water Lock only prevents users from accidentally tapping the display while swimming.
+If you don’t water lock your Apple Watch before swimming or other water activities, the watch retains its water resistance.
+However, the water lock prevents users from accidentally tapping the display while swimming.

 To turn off Water Lock, turn the digital crown on the watch in either direction.
-Wait until the display says, “Unlocked.”
+Then, wait until the display says, “Unlocked.”
 From there, you’ll hear several tones to clear the water from the speaker.
-Once finished, the Apple Watch can be used as usual.
+Once finished, you can use the Apple Watch as usual.

 Does Salt Water Hurt Apple Watch?

 Salt water doesn’t hurt the Apple Watch.
 Apple built these devices to withstand the salinity of ocean water.
 So avoid submerging the watch in depths greater than 5′ (1.52 m).
 After exiting the water, rinse the watch and band, if it’s water resistant, with tap water and dry it with a lint-free cloth.